Sharp Eigenfunction Bounds on the Torus for large $p$: Introduction

-That is, we project onto integer lattice point frequencies that lie on the circle of radius $N$.
+That is, we project onto integer lattice point frequencies that lie on the sphere of radius $N$.
 We will also use the notation $\la = N^2$.
 Bourgain in \cite{bourgainTorusEFunc1993} asked how large such functions can be in $L^p$.